Nishant2102/CodeForge/README.md

 ## 🏗️ Architecture

-Codeforge's core power comes from its three specialized agents, each handling a critical phase of the development lifecycle:
+CodeForge's core power comes from its three specialized agents, each handling a critical phase of the development lifecycle:

 * **Planner Agent**
     * Analyzes your request and generates a detailed, high-level project plan.